urbit/urbit/pkg/hs/urbit-uruk/skew.md

 SKEW is a 4 letter extension of the SK Calculus with the ideas developed for Nock.
-This post is designed to give an overview of SKEW's predecessors, what SKEW is, why it should become the successor to Nock 4K+ and why it's better.
+This post is designed to give an overview of SKEW's predecessors, what SKEW is, why it should become the successor to Nock 4K and why it's better.

 The [SK Calculus][skwiki] is a Turing complete combinator introduced by Schönfinkel and Curry in the 1920s.
 There is a straightforward encoding of the Lambda Calculus into the SK combinator.
 It is simple, and well understood.
-We believe it is the best foundation to build on due to how well researched it is.
+We believe it is the best foundation to build on due to how well researched it is and its simplicity.

-Nock is both an aspirational thought experiment and a series of simple combinators, [first proposed][ognock] by Curtis Yarvin.
+Nock is both an aspirational thought experiment and a series of combinators, [first proposed][ognock] by Curtis Yarvin.
 It was intended to define a frozen core language for his Urbit system.
 In this document, I'll refer to the aspiration as "Nock" and the current implementation with their version number, such as "Nock 4K".

 If one does not care about the history of Nock, you can easily skip to the section "Introducing SKEW," but understanding the problems Nock was supposed to